simonemberton/Introduction_to_Creative_Coding/Week_17/README.md

 #### 2. Refactor our global variables.

 If you run your project now.
 There will be a lot of red errors popping out!
 Don't panic!
 This is a normal process.
 You just need to replace all codes that are still using the previous global variables `player`, `enemies` and `bullets` with the new `Game.shared.player`, `Game.shared.enemies` and the `Game.shared.bullets`.
 In the programming world, we call this process **Refactoring**.
-If you have no idea where to find those variables still haven't been replaced.
-Just open the **Inspect** Panel on the Web Browser and take a look at the error messages in the **Console panel**!

 ```javascript
 function draw()